-Acquiring permission to remain in Portugal for an extended period, in the form of a Portugal visa and subsequent residence permit, is a rather straightforward process, but requires significantly more bureaucratic hoops depending on whether you are a citizen of the European Union or not.
+Acquiring permission to remain in Portugal for an extended period, in the form of a Portugal visa and subsequent residence permit, is a rather straightforward process.
+However, it requires significantly more bureaucratic hoops depending on whether you are a citizen of the European Union or not.

-The visa application process for non-EU citizens is cumbersome and can take considerable time.
-Most applicants will opt for a Type 1 Resident Visa, which can only be acquired in one’s home country.
-The application must be submitted within three months of the date you are moving to Portugal.
+Most applicants will opt for a Type 1 Resident Visa, which can only be acquired in your home country.
+You must submit the application within three months of the date you are moving to Portugal.
 Once in-country, you have six months to apply for a Resident Permit.